 File Editing - All text and diagrammatic files shall be editable by the Government.

-- Format Work Products shall be submitted in hard copy (where applicable) and in media mutually agreed upon prior to submission, unless otherwise specified herein.
-Hard copy formats shall follow any specified Directives or Manuals. - Timeliness Work Products shall be submitted on or before the due date specified herein or submitted in accordance with a later scheduled date determined by the Government.
+• Format - Work Products shall be submitted in hard copy (where applicable) and in media mutually agreed upon prior to submission, unless otherwise specified herein.
+Hard copy formats shall follow any specified Directives or Manuals.